Sámi drum: In trance

 The noaidi used the drum to induce a state of trance.
 He hit the drum with an intense rhythm until he went into a trance or sleep-like state.
-While in this tate, his free spirit could travel into the spirit-worlds, or to other places in the material world.
+While in this state, his free spirit could travel into the spirit-worlds, or to other places in the material world.
 The episode mentioned in Historia Norvegiæ tells about a noaidi who traveled to the spirit-world and fought against enemy spirits in order to heal the sick.
 The writings of Peder Claussøn Friis (1545–1614) describe a Sámi in Bergen who could supposedly travel in the material world while he was in a trance: a Sámi named Jakob made his spirit-journey to Germany to learn about the health of a German merchant's family.

 Both Nicolai Lundius (ca 1670), Isaac Olsen (1717) and Jens Kildal (ca. 1730) describe noaidis traveling to spirit-worlds where they negotiated with death deities, especially Jábmeáhkka--the queen of the realm of the dead--regarding people's health and lives.
 This journey involved risks to the noaidi's own life and health.